Navigating Industry-Level Risk

 Here’s an entertaining idea:

 Pfizer + Walgreens + CDC + Oracle Health collaborating to construct a new care and service infrastructure in the United States — a better system of markets — where the competition is economic, positioned on the ‘production of affordable health’ as a more original strategy story.
+Position the new ecosystem as a new brand (something bleeding-edge, something similar to 'Amazon Nova').
 Sell it to your current ‘hospital customers’ via Pfizer Hospital.
-Invest in brand development and market maximization at a system level (versus profit optimization around individual products).
+Manage it for market maximization instead of profit optimization.
 Let Goldman Sachs manage the transactions and deal flows within the context of the new industry ecosystem.
 Better yet, put out an RFP to the investment banking vendors.
 Force Goldman Sachs to compete and pitch against JPMorgan and Bank of America for a new market in deal-making a new industry ecosystem sparks.

 You could do this for less than what one brand teams spends on one DTC campaign to promote one drug.
 And you could probably get it done in less time than it takes to get a detail aid produced by an advertising agency and approved by Pfizer regulatory.
 (As a reference point, Novo Nordisk Foundation is investing around $90 million to launch Denmark’s first AI supercomputer built on an AI data center infrastructure.
 It took less than six months from announcement to completion.)